So you just got a Vitamix and want to make sure it lasts as long as possible.

 - Don’t put the container in the refrigerator or freezer.

 Now lets discuss the reasoning behind each.

 1. Always run a cleaning cycle

-A couple drops of soap, warm water, and 30 seconds is all you need.
+A couple drops of soap, warm water, and 30 seconds on high speed is all you need.

 But, look.
 I get it.